rmc-law/FakeDiamond/scripts/analysis/neural/decoding/README.md

 `data_type` options:
 - MEEG
 - MEG
-- to add: source (for source space decoding)

-`generalise`:
+- ROI (decoding in each ROI separately)

+`window` (single, sliding): `single` performs decoding at each time point; `sliding` takes a sliding-window approach with temporal smoothing.

+`micro_ave`: use micro-averaging to create pseudotrials to increase SNR (recommended)

-- the flag indicates whether to perform temporal generalisation analyses
+`generalise`: whether to perform temporal generalisation analyses

 The batch script will then check if that analysis is done for all subjects, and run the analysis if not.

+## Plotting decoding scores and generalisation matrices

+- `plot_decoding_diagonal.py` for plotting diagonal scores.
+- `plot_decoding_timegen.py` for plotting generalisation matrices.
+- `plot_decoding.py` is a config/utils file.